 #1 Updated by EgS over 13 years ago

 First of all I think this should be user configurable.
 And I think the question applies only to notices which don't have a channelname as the target.

 1.)
 The most obvious solution would be - as it is now - to determine by the first param (the target of the notice) where to display the message.
 But as Mentioned this is might not be desirable. (i.e. bots tend to send notices to a user who just joined a channel).

 2.) the current buffer.
 This doesn't need much explanation I guess.
 Not preferred by me but why not?

 3.) the status buffer of the network.
 In general I do like this option.
 Seems like a good place to collect the notices. maybe trigger a highlight?

-#2 Updated by Sputnick almost 13 years ago
+#2 Updated by Sputnick over 13 years ago

 I think notices usually have your own nick as target, and not a buffer.
 At least that's how it is implemented right now; I did not check the raw message...

 Ok, we could make this an option - but for users like me, who'd like to see notices in the current buffer, there is still the problem where to display on backlog replay.
 Well, then the status buffer is probably ok...

 #3 Updated by EgS over 13 years ago